Register to Vote Before Election Day

-Friday, Apr.
-1 is the last day before the Spring Election that voters can register to vote before Election Day.
+Friday, Nov.
+4 is the last day before the General Election that voters can register to vote before Election Day.
 Voter registration is not available the Saturday, Sunday, or Monday before an election.
 Voters are able to register at their polling place on Election Day.

 You can check your voter registration on the MyVote Wisconsin website.
-If you moved on or before March 8 – even to a new apartment in the same building – you will need to update your voter registration.
-If you moved within 28 days of the primary (after March 8), you will not have been at your new address long enough to establish residency for voting purposes.
+If you moved on or before October 11 – even to a new apartment in the same building – you will need to update your voter registration.
+If you moved within 28 days of the election (after October 11), you will not have been at your new address long enough to establish residency for voting purposes.
 You will only be eligible to vote at the polling place for your previous address.

-Proof of residence is needed when registering to vote and it may be electronic.
-You can use any of the following documents can be used as proof of residence.
-The name and address on the document need to be current, and they need to match the name and address you list on the voter registration form:
+Proof of residence is needed when registering to vote, and it may be presented electronically.
+The name and address on the document need to be current, and they need to match the name and address you list on the voter registration form.
+Any of the following documents can be used as proof of residence:

 - Utility bill issued in the last 90 days (water, gas, electric, phone, cable, or internet)